Glen Iris railway station

-Glen Iris railway station is a commuter railway station in Glen Iris, a suburb of Melbourne, Victoria, Australia.
+Glen Iris station is a railway station operated by Metro Trains Melbourne on the Glen Waverley line, part of the Melbourne rail network.
+It serves Glen Iris, a suburb of Melbourne, Victoria, Australia.
 The station opened on 24 March 1890 as part of the branch line from Burnley to Waverley Road station.
 The station consists of one island platform accessed by a pedestrian underpass.
 There is one principal station building located towards the Down end of the platform.
 The single-story building, constructed in 1975 as part of the station's rebuild, acts as a shelter and has toilet facilities.
 The station is only partially accessible due to steep access ramps.

-Glen Iris railway station is served by the Glen Waverley line, part of the Melbourne railway network.
-The station also connects to the route 6 tram service and the routes 612 and 734 bus services as well.
+The station connects to the route 6 tram service and the routes 612 and 734 bus services as well.
 The journey to Southern Cross railway station is approximately 11.52 kilometres (7.16 mi) and takes 25 minutes.

 Description

 The High Street shopping precinct, located south of the station.

 Glen Iris railway station is located in the suburb of Glen Iris, a suburb of Melbourne, Victoria.
 The station is located nearby to the High Street shopping precinct and the Glen Iris Wetlands.
 The station is owned by VicTrack, a state government agency, and the station is operated by Metro Trains.
 The station is approximately 11.52 kilometres (7.16 mi), or a 25-minute train journey, from Southern Cross station.
 The adjacent stations are Gardiner station, up towards Melbourne, and Darling station, down towards Glen Waverley.

 The station consists of one island platform with a total of two platform edges.
 Standard in Melbourne, the platform has an asphalt surface with concrete on the edges.
 The platforms are approximately 160 m long, enough for a Metro Trains 7 car HCMT.
 The station features a pedestrian underpass, accessed from the centre of the platforms by a ramp.
 The station features one principal station building present on the island platform, built in 1975.
 These buildings act as shelter and toilet facilities, and are constructed with painted wood, metal sheeting, and ribbed roofing panels.

 The station building and platform are largely the same as when it was rebuilt in 1975, with the main change being updated signage and technology.
 The station features 50 car-parks on the north side of the station, with no secure bike parking available onsite.
 The station is listed as partially accessible due to steep access ramps.'